DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ## Slicing strings and lists

 We can access the elements of strings and lists by specifying the item number in square brackets.
-This operation is referred to as **slicing**, perhaps because we're slicing off pieces.
+This operation is referred to as **slicing**, perhaps because we're slicing off pieces, like a cake.
 The only tricky part of this is remembering that Python (like some other programming languages) starts numbering at zero.

 **Slicing strings.** Take, for example, the string `a = 'some'`.
 If we want the first item/letter, we would type `a[0]`.
 Yes, that's the first item; remember, we start at zero.
 If we want the second, we type `a[1]`.
 And so on.
 And here's a good one:  If we want the last letter, we type `a[-1]`.
 And if we want the one before the last one, we type `a[-2]` or `a[2]`.
 Both give us `'m'`.